open-crossplane/providers-perf-tests/README.md

 ! possible values: cluster: eks, aks, gke, uxprelease: stable, unstable.
 Creates a cluster with uxp and observability. !
 ```

-For example to setup an AKS cluster in azure with experimental build of `uxl`
+For example to setup an AKS cluster in azure with experimental build of `uxp`
 run `just setup_base azure unstable`.

 ### Install providers

 Depending on what providers you want to test _classic_ or _small providers_, use
-either `just install_platformref azure` for small providers or or `just
+either `just create_platformref azure` for small providers or or `just
 deploy_[cloud]_provider`.

 ### Run tests